 A Writing Fellow is a veteran writing consultant (tutor) assigned to a specific course and its professor for a given semester.
 The fellow acts as an ally for student writers by providing individualized feedback on drafts of papers they compose for this class.

-Faculty who would like more information about this program should contact the WAC Director or read through the information on this application form (pdf).
-Applications for Spring 2014 are due Friday, November 15, 2013.
+Faculty who would like more information about this program should contact the WAC Director (Terri Fredrick during Spring 2014) after reading through the information on the application form (pdf).
+Applications for Fall 2014 are due Friday, March 28, 2014.